top of page

 Vernazza is home to the only natural harbor in Cinque Terre, making it a seafood lover's heaven.
 If you want to eat your bodyweight’s worth of seafood then Vernazza is definitely for you.

-You can walk out to the end of the harbor in Vernazza and admire the beautiful scene of brightly colored houses dotting the coast.
+You can walk out to the end of the harbor in Vernazza and admire the beautiful scene of brightly colored houses dotting the coast and feel like you've been transported to movie, Luca.

 Best Place to Stay in Monterosso, Cinque Terre